-Ultimately you can only do so much in the limited real estate on a smartphone.
+Ultimately you can only do so much in the limited real estate on a mobile device.
 People can view a smaller amount of information at once.

 The plethora of advice on reducing/increasing your number of form elements and optimizing your content can get confusing.

-Wouldn’t you prefer that someone could break down the anxieties and motivations of a mobile user?
+Wouldn’t you prefer that someone could break down the anxieties and motivations of a mobile device user?